djalbat/reaction-with-style/README.md

 };
 ```
 Note that the arguments now include a third `element` argument which must be passed to the `retrieveClassName()` function.
-Now the component can be extended thus:
+Now the component can be extended:

 ```js
 const MainHeader = withStyle(Header)`